Globally rigid graphs are fully reconstructible: Preliminaries

 Analogously to the real case, we define a $d$-dimensional \textit{complex framework} to be a pair $(G,p)$, where $G = (V,E)$ is a graph and $p : V \rightarrow \CC^d$ is a complex mapping.
-Given an edge $e = uv$ of $G$, its \textit{complex squared length} in $(G,p)$ is
+Given a framework $(G,p)$ in $\CC^d$ and a pair of vertices $u,v$ in $G$, we define the \emph{complex squared distance} of $u$ and $v$ in $(G,p)$ by

 where $k$ indexes over the $d$ dimension-coordinates.
+Note that in this definition we do not use conjugation, and thus this is \emph{not} the usual distance of $p(u)$ and $p(v)$.
+We also note that the mapping $m_{uv} : \CC^{nd} \rightarrow \CC$ depends on $G$ and $d$, but since these will always be clear from the context, we shall omit them from our notation.

-Note that in this definition we do not use conjugation.
-For real frameworks, this coincides with the usual (Euclidean) squared length, and it follows that we can extend $m_{d,G}$ to $\CC^{nd} \rightarrow \CC^E$ function by letting
+For an edge $e = uv$ of $G$, we say that $m_{uv}(p)$ is the \emph{complex squared length} of the edge in $(G,p)$.
+For real frameworks, this coincides with the usual (Euclidean) squared length, so we can extend $m_{d,G}$ to a $\CC^{nd} \rightarrow \CC^E$ function by letting

 We say, as in the real case, that two frameworks $(G,\p)$ and $(G,\q)$ are \textit{equivalent} if $m_{d,G}(\p) = m_{d,G}(\q)$, and they are \textit{congruent} if $m_{d,K_V}(p) = m_{d,K_V}(q)$, where $K_V$ is the complete graph on the vertex set $V$.
 A configuration $\p \in \CC^{nd}$ is, again, generic, if the coordinates of $\p$ are algebraically independent over $\QQ$.
 A point $\p \in \RR^{nd}$ is generic as a real configuration precisely if it is generic as a complex one.